PKUHPC/aitisa_api_sample/README.md

 You can modify the macro CONV2D_KERNEL_SIMPLE in /src/nn/conv2d_simple.c to optimize the operator.

-If you want to test the operator yourself, you can run this in /build/bin/
+If you want to test the operator yourself, you can run this

 ```bash
 cd build